What You Study

 Equipment Required / Additional Costs

-Training equipment will also be required (i.e. clicker and target stick) for the training related modules (this module can be selected as an option on the programme).
+- Training equipment will be required (i.e. clicker and target stick) for the training related modules (this module can be selected as an option on the programme).

 How To Apply